 Brew Express 10-Cup Countertop Coffee System (BEC-110BS)

-This water-line friendly system is perfect for those of you who don’t like the idea of single cup (k-cup) coffee makers.
+This direct plumbed waterline-only system is perfect for those of you who don’t like the idea of single cup (k-cup) coffee makers.

 This is a 10-cup drip coffee maker that is high end in every way.
 You simply connect it to your kitchen water line much like you would a refrigerator and you never have to fill the coffee pot with water again.